MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 New-ReportSubmissionPolicy -EnableReportToMicrosoft $false
 ```

 This example creates the report submission policy with the following values: the Microsoft integrated reporting experience is off.
-Microsoft reporting tools are not available to users and messages reported by third-party reporting tools in Outlook are not available on the Submissions page in the Microsoft 365 Defender portal.
+Microsoft reporting tools in Outlook are not available to users and messages reported by third-party tools in Outlook are not available on the Submissions page in the Microsoft 365 Defender portal.

 ## PARAMETERS